 Bruch och Brahms Uppsala Kammarorkester

-Conductor Jascha van der Goltz returns to the Uppsala Chamber Orchestra with violinist Hans Christian Aavik for Bruch’s Violin Concerto and Brahms Symphony No 4.
+Conductor Jascha van der Goltz returns to the Uppsala Chamber Orchestra with violinist Anna Agafia to perform Bruch’s Violin Concerto and Brahms’ Symphony No. 4.

 | Category & Stage | Duration | Price | Age limit |